DeisData/deisdata.github.io/git/setup-install/index.md

 # Setup and Installation
 In this workshop, we are using **Git** and [GitHub.com](https://github.com/).

 **Git** is a version control system that lets you track who made changes, when those changes were made, and what they were.
-It allows for for easily updating a version of your work.
+It allows for easily updating a version of your work.

 **GitHub.com** allows you to host repositories online to collaborate with others on your projects.
-You will need a free account for part of this workshop.
-We will follow the instruction to keep your email address private at GitHub.
+You will need a free GitHub account for part of this workshop.

 ## Register for a GitHub Account
 Go to [GitHub.com](https://github.com), register for an account, and verify it.